 Diseases, Conditions & Treatments

-Valvuloplasty is a non-surgical heart procedure that inserts a special balloon into a narrowed valve and inflates it to stretch and enlarge the hardened valve.
+Valvuloplasty is a heart procedure that inserts a special balloon into a narrowed valve and inflates it to stretch and enlarge the hardened valve.
 It is a non-invasive procedure for people who suffer from mitral stenosis and aortic stenosis.

 Valvuloplasty the treatment of choice for patients with mitral stenosis and valve structures suitable for the valvuloplasty procedure.